 Individualize the Act of Proofreading

-In addition to following the suggestions above, individualizing your proofreading process to match weaknesses in your writing will help you proofread more efficiently and effectively.
+In addition to following the suggestions above, individualizing your proofreading process to match weaknesses in your writing will help you correct errors more efficiently and effectively.
 For example, I still tend to make subject-verb agreement errors.
 Accept the fact that you likely won't be able to check for everything, so be introspective about what your typical problem areas are and look for each type of error individually.
 Here's how:

 Cogie, Jane, Kim Strain, and Sharon Lorinskas.
 "Avoiding the Proofreading Trap: The Value of the Error Correction Process."
 The Writing Center Journal 19 (Spring/Summer 1999): 7-32; Editing and Proofreading.
 The Writing Center.
 University of North Carolina; Editing and Proofreading Strategies.
 Writing@CSU.
 Colorado State University; Harris, Jeanette.
 "Proofreading: A Reading/Writing Skill."
 College Composition and Communication 38 (December 1987): 464-466; Lunsford, Andrea A. and Robert Connors.
 The St. Martin's Handbook.
 New York: St. Martin's Press, 1989; Madraso, Jan.
 "Proofreading: The Skill We've Neglected to Teach."
 The English Journal 82 (February 1993): 32-41; Proofreading.
 The Writer’s Handbook.
 Writing Center.
 University of Wisconsin, Madison; Proofreading.
 Department of English Writing Guide.
 George Mason University; Proofreading and Revising.
 Online Writing Center, Walden University; Proofreading a College Paper: Guidelines and Checklist.
 Troy University Library Tutorial; Revision: Cultivating a Critical Eye.
 Institute for Writing Rhetoric.
 Dartmouth College; Revision Guidelines.
 The Reading/Writing Center.
 Hunter College; Where Do I Begin?
 The Writing Lab and The OWL.
 Purdue University; Williams, Joseph M. and Lawrence McEnerney.
 Writing in College 3:A Strategy for Analyzing and Revising a First Draft.
 Writing Program, The University of Chicago.